 The 2017-19 Lab:

-Kristine Haruna Lee is a theater maker navigating non-linear playwriting and the construction of visually rich performance landscapes with her company harunalee.
+Haruna Lee is a theater maker navigating non-linear playwriting and the construction of visually rich performance landscapes with their company harunalee.
 Recent plays with harunalee include Memory Retrograde (The Public’s Under The Radar Festival), to the left of the pantry and under the sugar shack (La MaMa Club), and War Lesbian (Dixon Place).
 Her play Suicide Forest directed by Aya Ogawa will premiere at the Bushwick Starr in February 2019.
-She’s a recipient of the MAP Fund Award, the Lotos Foundation Prize for Directing, New Dramatists Van Lier Fellowship.
-She is an affiliated artist with New Georges and currently a member of the Soho Rep Writer/Director Lab.
+They are a recipient of the MAP Fund Award, the Lotos Foundation Prize for Directing, New Dramatists Van Lier Fellowship.
+They are an affiliated artist with New Georges and currently a member of the Soho Rep Writer/Director Lab.
 Lee has taught at NYU Experimental Theater Wing, Playwrights Horizons Theater School, and PACE University, among others.

 Jen Goma is a self-propelled multi-media artist—a performer and maker of music, videos and live shows.
 A member of the bands A Sunny Day in Glasgow and Roman à Clef, Goma is currently working alongside Kristine Haruna Lee in the Soho Rep. Writer/Director Lab, and recently finished composing/sound designing harunalee’s Memory Retrograde (Under the Radar Fest: Incoming, Ars Nova) and Built for Collapse’s Danger Signals (New Ohio.)
 As Showtime Goma, her album Smiley Face was released in June of 2017 and Rolling Stone placed it on their list of “Albums to Stream Now.”
 A member of People Get Ready, she has collaborated on mounting shows at NY institutions like The Kitchen and New York Live Arts.